 Note: If the Product Load Progress panel ends with an overall Failed message, the product upload could not complete properly.
 To find the reason the upload failed, click View Logs and review your logs.
 You can also use Download at the top of the logs to save the information for future review.

 If you chose to stage your objects during step 5b of the installation or update process, do the following to manually load them on the IBM i you identified above.

-If you're loading Robot Schedule into an IASP, run the following command on the IBM i to set the ASP group:
+Run the following command to set the ASP group:

 Execute the following command to display the Work with Loads panel:

 Enter option 1, Load, next to the Load Name for Robot Schedule and press Enter.

 The installation program installs Robot Schedule, the RBTSYSLIB library (as needed), and two user profiles (RBTADMIN and RBTUSER).
 It adds RBTSYSLIB to the system portion of your library list, if required.